-“We couldn’t afford to go to drama school now,” he told me.
+“We couldn’t afford to go to drama school now,” he said.

-“It would be very difficult to make it now – kids now don’t have the opportunities I did,” he added.
+“It would be very difficult to make it now – kids now don’t have the opportunities I did.”

 BE YOURSELF: Ray’s advice to people starting out in acting today

-I meet Ray on his return from filming the series Origin, shot in South Africa, which will air on Google’s version of Netflix, YouTube Red.
+I met Ray on his return from filming the series Origin, shot in South Africa, which will air on Google’s version of Netflix, YouTube Red.

 He plays a senator whose partner gets sent to another planet after having life troubles; something goes wrong along the way – though he refused to tell me what.

-Back on earth he’s also just finished filming Silent Witness – playing a Detective Chief Inspector.
+Back on Earth he has also just finished filming Silent Witness, playing a Detective Chief Inspector.

-I suggest he’s known for serious parts like police officers.
+I suggested he was known for serious parts like police officers.
 He laughed and reminded me he also played a police commander in the hit film the Foreigner with Jackie Chan last year.

-“My first day, I was in bed with her, I had never met her.
+“My first day, I was in bed with her, I had never met her,” he said.

-“That’s how we introduced ourselves – we were in dressing gowns,” he said.
+“That’s how we introduced ourselves – we were in dressing gowns.”